john-pachec0/Monitor/APP_STORE_METADATA.md

 *(This appears at the top of your listing and can be updated without submitting a new version)*

 ```
 Your mental health data belongs to you, and only you.
-Untwist is the only CBT app that keeps everything on your device—no accounts, no cloud, no tracking.
+Monitor is the only CBT app that keeps everything on your device—no accounts, no cloud, no tracking.
 Practice evidence-based thought reframing techniques in complete privacy.
 ```

 **Character Limit:** 170 characters (This is 216 characters - needs trimming)